verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 * You must have an OCI DNS Service Zone that is configured to manage records for that domain.

   A DNS Service Zone is a distinct portion of a domain namespace.
 You must ensure that the zone is appropriately associated with a parent domain.
-  For example, an appropriate zone name for parent domain `mydomain.com` domain is `us.mydomain.com`.
+  For example, an appropriate zone name for parent domain `mydomain.com` is `us.mydomain.com`.

   To create an OCI DNS zone using the OCI CLI:
   ```